-Every surgical procedure involves a certain amount of risk and it is important that you understand these risks and the possible complications associated with them.
-In addition, every procedure has limitations.
-An individual's choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
-Although the majority of patients do not experience the following complications, you should discuss each of them with your surgeon to make sure you understand the risks, potential complications, and consequences of nasal earlobe repair surgery.
+Every procedure involves a certain amount of risk, and it is important that you understand the risks involved.
+An individual's choice to undergo a procedure is based on the comparison of the risk to its potential benefit.
+Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you understand the risks, potential complications, and consequences of the procedure.